cs3216/cs3216.github.io/coursework/mobile/index.md

   implement your application as a mobile cloud application?
 </div>

-Unlike the Facebook application you have developed in the first assignment, your mobile cloud application does not have a ready-made social network to leverage.
 It is no good to have a killer app that nobody uses.
 Hence, you will need to think a little harder about how you plan to "market" your app to potential users.
-You must identify your target users, determine the relevance of your application to them (i.e. why should they care about your application) and explain how you plan to reach out and persuade them to use your application.
+You must identify your target users, determine the relevance of your application to them (i.e. why they should care about your application) and explain how you plan to reach out and persuade them to use your application.

 In order to promote the use of your application, good marketing